What Causes Unusual Vaginal Bleeding?

 Step 1: List all Possible Causes

 We begin by identifying the disease conditions which have "unusual vaginal bleeding" as a symptom.
-For example, endometrial cancer.
+Here are seven possibilities:

 Step 2: Build a Symptom Checklist